-Application by WM Fares Architects, on behalf of the property owner, requesting amendments to an existing development on lands at the intersection of Dunbrack Street and Ruth Goldbloom Drive, Halifax to allow for the development of a 5 storey hotel with optional minor commercial uses at grade.
+Application by WM Fares Architects, on behalf of the property owner, requesting amendments to an existing development on lands at the intersection of Dunbrack Street and Ruth Goldbloom Drive, Halifax to allow for the development of a either a 5 storey hotel with minor commercial uses at grade or a five-storey, 76-unit apartment building with commercial uses at grade.

-- Amend the Stage II Agreement to add the appropriate schedules;
+- Amend the Stage II development agreement to add the appropriate schedules to show the detailed design of the proposal;

 - Proposed hotel will be 72 suites with an overall height of 5 storeys;